JoaoBrasOliveira/machine-learning-experiments/masters_thesis/README.md

 **Codebase:** Code excerpts for data extraction, preprocessing, model training, and evaluation are available in this repository.

 **Documentation:** The thesis report provides very clear instructions on the steps followed and the code can guide along the main operations executed.

+# Acknowledgements

+I would like to thank my supervisors for their guidance as "_There is no favorable wind for the sailor who doesn’t know where to go_" - Seneca:

+- [Prof. Anabela Ribeiro Costa](https://ciencia.iscte-iul.pt/authors/anabela-ribeiro-dias-da-costa/cv): Professor at ISCTE Business School, specializing in optimization and tree algorithms.
+- [Prof. Diana Aldea Mendes](https://ciencia.iscte-iul.pt/authors/diana-elisabeta-aldea-mendes/cv): Professor at ISCTE Business School, specializing in time-series analysis and and deep learning.